LivingWithHippos/blog-android/pages/01.home/03.Views/progressbar-svg-databinding/03._content/simple.md

 ```

-I set minSDK to 24 because it adds some vectors stuff, but I think it could be set it as low as 21.
+I set minSDK to 24 because it adds some vectors stuff, but I think it could be set as low as 21.

-Add the vector to your `res/drawawble` folder.
+Add the vector to your `res/drawable` folder.
 Right click on it -> New -> Vector Asset -> choose "local file" and pick your file (`icon_arrows` in this example).

 I recommend [Inkscape](https://inkscape.org/) to create and edit vectors.